wellington/wellington/README.md

 ### Why?

-For the life of Sass, there has been only one tool for doing spriting with Sass.
-Compass has become to the daily workflow at work, that we really couldn't venture into new tools.
-As the website grew, Compass and Ruby Sass started to become a real drag on build times.
-A typical build including transpiling Sass to CSS, RequireJS JavaScript, and minfication of CSS, JS, and images would spend half the time in Compass.
+Sass is a fantastic language.
+It adds a lot of power to standard CSS.
+If only our clients were happy with the functionality that Sass provided.
+For the life of Sass, there has been only one tool that attempted to extend Sass for everything that's needed to build a site.
+While Ruby is great for development, it does have some drawbacks.
+As our Sass powered website grew, Compass and Ruby Sass started to become a real drag on build times and development happiness.
+A typical build including transpiling Sass to CSS, RequireJS JavaScript, and minfication of CSS, JS, and images would spend half the time processing the Sass.

 There had to be a better way.
-I took a look at libsass but besides [image-url](https://github.com/sass/libsass/issues/489) there was no support for the spriting functions we loved from Compass.
-So I wrote Wellington to be a drop in replacement for all spriting functions found in Compass.
+Libsass was starting to gain some traction, but it didn't do everything we needed.
+So I wrote Wellington to be a drop in replacement for the spriting functions familar to those used to Compass.
 This makes it super simple to swap out Compass with Wellington in your Sass projects.

 ### See how the sausage is made